Cam Akers: 2017 season

 Florida State began the season against Alabama in the Chick-fil-a Kickoff Game.
 Akers rushed for 30 yards on 10 attempts in his college debut.
 They would lose, 24–7.
-Akers first 100-yard game came against Miami (FL), where he rushed for 129 yards on 14 carries in a 24–20 loss.
+Akers's first 100-yard game came against Miami (FL), where he rushed for 129 yards on 14 carries in a 24–20 loss.
 Against Duke a week later, Akers scored his first college touchdown on a 46-yard touchdown run to beat the Blue Devils, 17–10.
 In a game against Syracuse, Akers rushed for 199 yards on 22 carries and two touchdowns.
 Against Louisiana–Monroe in the final regular season game, Akers rushed for 117 yards on 19 carries and two touchdowns.
 After the 2017 Independence Bowl, Akers totals on the season went to 194 attempts for 1,025 yards and seven touchdowns.
 He also had 16 receptions for 116 yards and a touchdown.
 His rushing total broke the FSU freshman record previously held by Dalvin Cook in 2014 when he rushed for 1,008 yards.
 Akers was named Third-Team All-Atlantic Coast Conference (ACC) at the end of the season.